node-red-contrib-i3x 0.0.6

 Subscribe to value changes via SSE streaming or polling.

-• SSE mode: Opens a persistent Server-Sent Events stream (GET /subscriptions/{id}/stream)
+• SSE mode: Opens a persistent Server-Sent Events stream (POST /subscriptions/stream)

-• Fallback: If SSE fails, the node automatically falls back to polling
+• Fallback: If SSE fails — or the server returns HTTP 501 (streaming not supported) — the node automatically falls back to polling

-• Lifecycle: Subscriptions are created on deploy and deleted on stop/re-deploy
+• Lifecycle: Subscriptions are created on deploy and deleted on stop/re-deploy; all calls are scoped by a clientId derived from the server config node (required by i3X 1.0)

 Built-in Resilience & Best Practices